lucas-homer/cohort-002-skill-building/exercises/04-retrieval-day-2-project-work/04.01-chunking-emails-playground/explainer/readme.md

 <!-- VIDEO -->

 We're now converting all search algorithms from working with whole emails to working with email chunks.
 This allows for more granular search results.

+Recommendation: cherry-pick, and read the code carefully.
+This refactors our existing functions to work with email chunks.
+Once this is done, experiment with chunking to see how it affects the search results.

 ### Steps To Complete